brodsa/re-vis-port/README.md

 # ReVisPort
 ReVisPort is a Python command line reporting tool which enable users to create simple reports.
-The reports provide the user with descriptive summary of climate data [climate data](https://ourworldindata.org/co2-and-greenhouse-gas-emissions) of EU countries.
+The reports provide the user with descriptive summary of climate data [climate data](https://github.com/owid/co2-data/blob/master/owid-co2-codebook.csv) of EU countries, presented by [Our World in Data](https://ourworldindata.org/co2-and-greenhouse-gas-emissions) .
 Besides that, ReVisPort offers the users to add the created reports to their personalized favourites list.
-Notes or findings can be added to simplify the taks of finding interesting data insights.
+Notes or findings can be added to simplify the task of finding interesting data insights.
+In addition, the user have a possibility to contact the developers of ReVisPort.